JoshCheek/block_challenges/block_challenges.md

 <h2>You can store blocks in a Proc</h2>

-So, you can't actually do anything with a block, because it's not really an object (hence why you can only pass it to a method).
+<p>So, you can't actually do anything with a block,
+because it's not really an object (hence why you can only pass it to a method).
 This is, of course, problematic, so they created a class whose job is to wrap the block.
 That class is called `Proc`, and you can execute the code in the block with `Proc#call`.
-You can get access to one by taking it in a method, or by instantiating a `Proc` with a block, or by calling `lambda`, which is a private method available to all objects.
+You can get access to one by taking it in a method, or by instantiating a `Proc` with a block, or by calling `lambda`, which is a private method available to all objects.</p>

 <div class="interactive-code">def get_block(&block)
   block